-The term “toxic masculinity” has become ubiquitous over the past few years after lingering in obscurity for the better part of three decades.
-Coined by Shepherd Bliss, the Mythopoetic Men’s Movement activist who spent the 1980s exhorting men to reconnect with their “preindustrial” emotions, the phrase became popular in academic settings well before emerging as the catchall description of gendered shittiness.
+What is toxic masculinity?
+The term has become ubiquitous over the past few years after lingering in obscurity for the better part of three decades.
+Coined by Shepherd Bliss, the Mythopoetic Men’s Movement activist who spent the 1980s exhorting men to reconnect with their “preindustrial” emotions, it became popular in academic settings well before emerging as the catchall description of gendered shittiness.
 The coinage is now used to explain mass shootings, sexual assault, why baseball players stand on yellow high-chew buckets, and Alec Baldwin’s personal life.
 The Oxford Dictionary’s 2018 word of the year?
 Toxic.

 Google searches for “toxic masculinity” have climbed steadily since May 2016.
 More than 90,000 news articles and 150,000 videos (and climbing) indexed on Google deploy the term.
 And, as ever, there’s a commercial element to the term’s rise.
 Want a baby onesie that says “I’ve got 99 problems that stem from toxic masculinity”?
 That’ll be $19.42.